PasinduUkwatta/PasinduUkwatta/README.md

 <h1 align="center">I'm Pasindu Ukwatta</h1>
 <h3 align="center">Reading MSc in Computer Science at the University of Moratuwa.</h3>
-<h3 align="centre">Graduated from the Faculty of Information Technology at the University of Moratuwa.</h3>
+<h4 align="cente4">Graduated from the Faculty of Information Technology at the University of Moratuwa.</h4>

 <hr/>